 Hillier J. The art of Hokusai in book illustration , London, 1980.

 Lane R. Hokusai, life and works , Milan, 1991.

 Salamon Villa T., The hundred views of Fuji, Turin, 1975.

 Smith II H. Hokusai: one hundred view of Fuji by Hokusai, London, 1988.

 Bricklayers at work on a construction site along the banks of the Sumida.

 The rhythm suggested by the scaffolding, by the geometric cadence of straight lines, is accentuated by the contrast of the bodies of the two workers caught in the moment of maximum tension, a characteristic dear to Hokusai.

-Table with a similar concept is the one titled Honjo Tatekawa , from the series of the Thirty-six views of Fuji , set in a wood deposit in Tatekawa in Edo.
+A panel with a similar conception is the one entitled Honjo Tatekawa , from the series of Thirty-six views of Fuji , set in a timber warehouse in Tatekawa in Edo.